Tomato cages are a brilliant way to support your plants, but only if you’re using them properly.

 You can also buy metal tripod cages which are generally more secure.

-Tomato towers can be square, round, or triangular.
+While most heavy duty tomato cages are square, they can also be round or triangular.
 The significant difference between these and the cone style is that they don’t flare out at the top.
 This means support is provided equally throughout the structure, and the cage is sturdier.

 Some people would say that buying a tomato cage from a garden center is a waste of money.
 After all, you can often make something even sturdier at home at a fraction of the price.